Cowboys News App [Android]

 Could Re-Signing Dorance Armstrong be the Cowboys’ Best Move at DE?

 In no way are we knocking Gregory, arguably Dallas' third-best defensive player behind and last season.
-But Randy is heading into with momentum and talk that he could even see the from the Cowboys.
+But Randy is heading into with momentum and talk that he could even see the franchise tag from the Cowboys.
 This creates issues for Dallas.

 Earlier this month, another of our writers discussed Dorance Armstrong's merit for a new contract.
 But could the Cowboys even go so far as viewing Dorance as an acceptable replacement for Randy Gregory?